 This changes when travel includes overnight stays.
 In those instances, the employer must compensate for travel during normal work hours even if it happens on a day not typically worked.
 With trains and planes, moving from terminals to stations is commute time, which is not eligible for compensation, but sitting in an airport terminal awaiting a work flight is eligible for compensation, when it occurs during work hours.

 There are twists and turns depending on your job and what your job duties are.
 The laws around compensation for travel time can be very complex.
-An experienced Columbus wage lawyer can help you understand the ins and outs of FLSA.
+Experienced Columbus wage lawyers can help you understand the ins and outs of FLSA.
 Together, you can determine if you should be receiving more compensation, including overtime, than you are currently.

-If you have not been compensated for travel time during your work hours, it is important you speak with an experienced wage and hour attorney.
+If you have not been compensated for travel time during your work hours, it is important you speak with experienced wage and hour attorneys.
 There is a lot of confusion surrounding the rules and regulations of paid travel time.
 An employer might not even know what is legal and what is not.
-Talking to a wage law attorney is a path to understanding the system.
+Talking to our wage law attorneys is a path to understanding the system.

 In situations where travel time is not being paid, it is likely the illegal behavior is impacting multiple employees.
 There may be an opportunity for one affected worker to launch a collective action to secure compensation for all the employees concerned.
 A collective action is legal under the guidelines of the FLSA and provides for the opportunity to receive additional compensation on top of unpaid wages or overtime, liquidated damages, and attorney’s fees.

 The Columbus wage & hour lawyers at Coffman Legal LLC are strong and committed advocates for all Ohio workers.
-Contact an attorney today to further discuss your employment claim.
+Contact our attorneys today to further discuss your employment claim.
 They can guide you through the process of securing compensation that you deserve.
 Call 614-949-1181 for a free and confidential consultation.